PeterSenyk/cheapest_eggs/README.md

 ├── main.html                    # landing HTML page/ home page if user is logged in ├── login.html                   # User login page
 ├── list.html                    # Page after user login
-├── for_injecting_data.html      # HTML page used for injecting mock API data to our database ├── about.html                   # HTML page containing all the information about The Cheapest Egg ├── 404.html                     # Firebase generated file ├── storage.rules                # Firebase generated file
+├── about.html                   # HTML page containing all the information about The Cheapest Egg ├── 404.html                     # Firebase generated file
+├── storage.rules                # Firebase generated file